SOCIAL RESPONSIBILITY

 To us, mobility is about more than just getting from A to B – it’s about helping people connect, explore, and take part in everyday life, no matter their circumstances or abilities.
 Ferries are lifelines for many communities, and we believe that access to reliable, affordable, and inclusive transport is essential for social and economic participation.

-Across our Nordic “floating bridge” network, we operate 57 routes and carry over 25 million passengers each year.
+Across our Nordic “floating bridge” network, we transport over 26 million passengers each year.
 Whether serving remote islands or busy cities, our ferries are built to be accessible to everyone.
 Through strong, long-term partnerships with the public sector, we help keep communities connected and vital infrastructure in place.